-- 3.0 Title IX of the Education Amendments of 1972: If the subrecipient operates an education program or activity, the subrecipient must comply with all applicable requirements of 28 C.F.R. § 54, "Nondiscrimination on the basis of sex in education programs or activities receiving federal financial assistance." - 4.0 Equal Treatment for Faith Based Organizations: The subrecipient at any tier, must comply with all applicable requirements of 28 C.F.R. § 38, "Equal Treatment for Faith Based Organizations", specifically including the provision for written notice to current or prospective program beneficiaries. - 5.0 Americans with Disabilities Act: Subrecipients must comply with the requirements of the Americans with Disabilities Act (ADA), Public Law 101-336, which prohibits discrimination on the basis of disability including provision to provide reasonable accommodations. - 6.0 Section 504 of the Rehabilitation Act of 1973 (28 C.F.R. § 42, Subpart G): Subrecipients must comply with all provisions prohibiting discrimination on the basis of disability in both employment and the delivery of services.

-- 7.0 Age Discrimination Act of 1975: Subrecipients must comply with all requirements in Subpart I of 28 C.F.R. §42 which prohibits discrimination based on age in federally assisted programs. - 8.0 Limited English Proficiency (LEP): In accordance with Department of Justice Guidance pertaining to Title VI of the Civil Rights Act of 1964, 34 U.S.C. § 2000d, subrecipients of federal financial assistance must take reasonable steps to provide meaningful access to their programs and activities for persons with LEP.
-Meaningful access may entail providing language assistance services, including oral and written translation when necessary.
+- 3.0 Title IX of the Education Amendments of 1972 If the subrecipient operates an education program or activity, the subrecipient must comply with all applicable requirements of 28 C.F.R. § 54, "Nondiscrimination on the basis of sex in education programs or activities receiving federal financial assistance." - 4.0 Equal Treatment for Faith Based Organizations The subrecipient at any tier, must comply with all applicable requirements of 28 C.F.R. § 38, "Equal Treatment for Faith Based Organizations", specifically including the provision for written notice to current or prospective program beneficiaries. - 5.0 Americans with Disabilities Act Subrecipients must comply with the requirements of the Americans with Disabilities Act (ADA), Public Law 101-336, which prohibits discrimination on the basis of disability including provision to provide reasonable accommodations. - 6.0 Section 504 of the Rehabilitation Act of 1973 (28 C.F.R. § 42, Subpart G) - Subrecipients must comply with all provisions prohibiting discrimination on the basis of disability in both employment and the delivery of services. - 7.0 Age Discrimination Act of 1975 Subrecipients must comply with all requirements in Subpart I of 28 C.F.R. §42 which prohibits discrimination based on age in federally assisted programs. - 8.0 Limited English Proficiency (LEP) In accordance with Department of Justice Guidance pertaining to Title VI of the Civil Rights Act of 1964, 42 U.S.C. § 2000d, subrecipients of federal financial assistance must take reasonable steps to provide meaningful access to their programs and activities for persons with LEP.
 FDLE strongly advises subrecipients to have a written LEP Language Access Plan.
-For more information visit www.lep.gov. - 9.0 Finding of Discrimination: If, in the three years prior to the date of the federal award, your organization has received an adverse finding of discrimination based on race, color, national origin, religion, or sex, after a due-process hearing from a state or federal court or from a state or federal administrative agency, your organization must send a copy of the finding to FDLE and to the Office for Civil Rights, Office of Justice Programs. - 10.0 Filing a Complaint: If the subrecipient or any of its employees, contractors, vendors, or program beneficiaries has a discrimination complaint they may file a complaint with the subrecipient, with FDLE, or with the Office for Civil Rights.
+For more information visit www.lep.gov. - 9.0 Finding of Discrimination In the event a federal or state court or federal or state administrative agency makes, after a due process hearing, a finding of discrimination on the grounds of race, color, religion, national origin, sex, or disability against a subrecipient of funds, the subrecipient will forward a copy of the finding to FDLE and to the Office for Civil Rights, Office of Justice Programs.

+10.0 Filing a Complaint - If the subrecipient or any of its employees, contractors, vendors, or program beneficiaries has a discrimination complaint, they may file a complaint with the subrecipient, with FDLE, or with the Office for Civil Rights.